 Killer Driver Education Films

-If you took a driver’s education class in high school in the 1960s or 1970s, you undoubtedly saw one of bloody films produced to scare teens into driving safely.
+If you took a driver’s education class in high school in the 1900s to 1970s, you undoubtedly saw one of the bloody films produced to scare teens into driving safely.

 Typically, these films told the story of teens who stopped thinking when they started driving and ended up in a horrible accident.
 The message was clear: Slow down and be safe.